 The Thomas J. Long School of Pharmacy is committed to preparing students for the many settings where pharmacists play a key role, in biopharmaceutical industry, academia and the hospital settings.
 To help train the next generation of innovators and leaders, we offer a number of fellowships for doctor of pharmacy (PharmD) graduates leveraging the innovative Bay Area environment.

 Fellowship in Industry Program

 Pacific’s Fellowship in Industry Program (FIP) was established in 2017 to provide exceptional pharmaceutical industry training for PharmD graduates.
-The FIP currently partners with Genentech, Gilead, Flow Therapy and the United States Air Force.
+The FIP currently partners with Genentech, Gilead, Day One Biopharmaceuticals, BeiGene, Flow Therapy and the United States Air Force.

 Pharmacy Practice Fellowship